 A number of key Genazzano programs commence at Year 5, from our Co-curricular Program to our Year 5/6 Music and Sporting Programs.
 Having the opportunity to immerse themselves in these programs allows our students to settle into the life and routine of a Gen Girl, enabling a very smooth transition into Year 7 and the Genazzano Senior School.

 Our Junior School – Quality Learning & Teaching

-The girls in the Junior School are afforded many wonderful opportunities to add depth and breadth to the classroom curriculum.
-Our camp program commences in Year 2 with CampGen, an ‘in house’ extended school day, all the way through to Year 6 where the girls head to Canberra for a full week’s immersion in the history and politics of our great nation.
+The students in the Junior School are afforded many wonderful opportunities to add depth and breadth to their learning.
+Our camp program commences in Year 2 with CampGen, an ‘in house’ extended school day, all the way through to the girls heading to Canberra for immersion in the history and politics of our great nation.

 Our Junior School girls interact with many wonderful role models in our Senior School.
-Interaction with many of our College Leaders brings an added dimension to the learning of our girls and involves them in the broader life of the College, through events such as Sustainability and Social Justice weeks, Gen Day and Gen’s Got Talent.
-College House events are a highlight on the calendar, with Junior School students being full participants in athletics and swimming carnivals.
+Interaction with many of our College Leaders brings an added dimension to the learning of our girls and involves them in the broader life of the College, through our Buddy program and events such as Sustainability and Social Justice weeks and Gen Day.
+College House events are a highlight on the calendar with the focus being on participation and having fun.
 Our very youngest students join with our oldest students in celebrating academic achievement across the College and see firsthand where aspiration, determination and commitment can lead.